-Cheomji of Jeonseo Fraction of Wonju Byun(邊/邉) Clan
+Cheomji Faction of Jeonseo Faction of Wonju Byun(邊/邉) Clan

 Shenyang Feudal Lord(Yuan), Jeonseo(Minister in Goryeo), Cheomji(Major General in Joseon)